NZ Dollar Falls Amid RBNZ Rate Cut Speculation

-CANBERA (dpa-AFX) - The New Zealand dollar weakened against other major currencies in the Asian session on Wednesday, as traders speculate that the Reserve Bank of New Zealand or RBNZ is likely to cut its interest rate at its upcoming meeting next week.
+CANBERA (dpa-AFX) - The New Zealand dollar weakened against other major currencies in the European session on Tuesday, as traders speculate the Reserve Bank of New Zealand or RBNZ is likely to slash its official cash rate in its upcoming monetary policy meeting due this week.

-Due to a slowing economy and confidence that inflation is under control, the RBNZ decided at its October meeting to lower its Official Cash Rate (OCR) by an excessive 50 basis points (bps) to 2.5 percent.

-In anticipation of potential Fed action, traders await the postponed U.S. September jobs report on Thursday.
+The Official Cash Rate (OCR) is anticipated to be lowered by 25 basis points to 2.25 percent by the RBNZ at its November policy meeting on Thursday.

+Citing worries about New Zealand's delayed economic recovery, some experts demand for a larger 50 bps drop.

-The kiwi edged down to 87.41 against the yen, from Tuesday's closing value of 88.01.
-On the downside, 85.00 is seen as the next support level for the kiwi.
+Against the Australian dollar, the kiwi edged down to 1.1533 from an early high of 1.1507.
+On the downside, 1.16 is seen as the next support level for the kiwi.

-Looking ahead, the Office for National Statistics releases UK consumer prices for October is due to be released in the pre-European session at 2:00 am ET.
-Economists forecast inflation to ease to 3.5 percent from 3.8 percent in September.

-In the European session, Eurozone current account data for September and CPI data for October are slated for release.
+Looking ahead, Canada wholesale sales data for October, U.S. ADP employment data, PPI for September, retail sales data for September, U.S. S&P/Case-Shiller home price index for September, U.S. business inventories for August, U.S. Consumer Board's consumer confidence for November, U.S. pending home sales for October, U.S. Richmond Fed manufacturing index for November and U.S. Dallas Fed services index for November, are slated for release in the New York session.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved